In charge of doing things

 Stupid Lupus: 6 ways to feel good

-Okay, so something special is going to happen.
-You’re a bridesmaid in a wedding, your high school reunion is coming up, and you have a big day planned with friends or family.
-You need to feel good for one single day, at least!
-6 tips […]
+6 Tips for Squeezing Out a Feel-Good Day Okay, so something special is coming up.
+You’re a bridesmaid in a wedding, your high school reunion is around the corner, or you’ve got a big day planned with friends or family.
+You need to feel good […]

 What I'm doing now